 state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the interim consolidated financial statements; and

-prepare the interim consolidated financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue its business.
+prepare the interim consolidated financial statements on the going concern basis unless it is inappropriate to presume that the Group will continue its business.

-The management of the Company is responsible for ensuring that proper accounting records are kept which disclose, with reasonable accuracy at any time, the interim consolidated financial position of the Group and ensuring that the accounting records comply with the applied accounting system.
-It is also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+Management of the Company is responsible for ensuring that proper accounting records are kept which disclose, with reasonable accuracy at any time, the interim consolidated financial position of the Group and ensuring that the accounting records comply with the applied accounting system.
+It is also responsible for safeguarding the assets of the Group and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

 Management confirmed that it has complied with the above requirements in preparing the accompanying interim consolidated financial statements.